Jonathan Goodman often says this:

 “People buy trainers, not training.”

-That you’ll be hired based off your reputation, your perception of expertise, and — this comes with the territory — how you look.
+You’ll be hired because of your reputation, your perception of expertise, and how you look.
+It comes with the territory.

-Don’t try to perform a professional athlete-style workout at 10 p.m. on a Monday night when you’ve been up since 6 a.m.
+Don’t try to perform a professional athlete-style workout at 10 o’clock on a Monday night when you’ve been up since 6 a.m.
 Unlike Olympians, you’re not just training, eating, and sleeping.
-You’ve got a lot of other obligations (like your clients!) to take care of.
+You’ve got a lot of other obligations (like your clients!) to consider.

-Plan your longest and most brutal workout sessions on days when you have the least amount of work and fewest number of clients.
-That way, you not only have the physical energy but also the mental energy.
-If you absolutely have to train after such a long day, make it something you don’t need to think too much about, like an arms workout.
+Plan your longest and most brutal workout sessions on days when you have the fewest clients and the least work.
+You’ll have both physical and mental energy.
+If you absolutely have to train after such a long day, make it something short and self-indulgent, like a bro-style arm workout.

 Just don’t, my friend.

 Doing so can blur the professional relationship, and it devalues their sessions with you.
 If a client is paying you for your time, your focus should be entirely on them.
 You need to be correcting form, counting reps, and offering encouragement, not worrying about your own technique, or figuring out whether you matched last week’s reps.